IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Edmond_de_Goncourt" target="_blank">Edmond de Goncourt</a>

->“While science as a process only requires methodological naturalism, the practice or adoption of methodological naturalism entails a logical and moral belief in philosophical naturalism, so they are not logically decoupled.”
+>“While science as a process only requires <a href="https://rationalwiki.org/wiki/Methodological_naturalism" target="_blank">methodological naturalism</a>, the practice or adoption of methodological naturalism entails a logical and moral belief in philosophical naturalism, so they are not logically decoupled.”

 ― <a href="https://en.wikipedia.org/wiki/Steven_Schafersman" target="_blank">Steven Schafersman</a>